 When it comes to job applications, cover letters play a key role.
 They introduce you to the employer and tell them how the experience and skills in your resume make you a great match for the job.

-So, what do employers care about in a cover letter?
+So, what do employers want to see in a cover letter?
 What makes a good impression, and what are the potential pitfalls that could make your application less appealing?

 Here are five things Sian Havard, Founder and Consultant at recruitment company Milkshake Group, would like to tell you about your cover letter, so that you can write a winning one.